fhollenbach/Pols621_2020/index.md

 __Class Location:__ Zoom

 ### Class Website:
 The syllabus on my website [http://fhollenbach.github.io/Pols621_2020](http://fhollenbach.github.io/Pols621_2020) will be continuously updated to reflect any schedule changes.
 Additional material will be posted on the shared Google Team Drive.
-We may use Canvas occasionally.
+We may possibly Google Class.

 __All assignments are to be submitted electronically via email to fhollenbach@tamu.edu__